Skip to content

 Not Recommended For

-Operators wanting an MGA/UKGC-licensed payment partner.
+• Operators wanting an MGA/UKGC-licensed payment partner.
 Operators that need a payment partner with gambling-specific licensing.
 Flutterwave holds no MGA, UKGC, Curacao B2B supplier licence, or any other gambling regulator credential.
-Operators in MGA-licensed markets need a PSP that can prove its supplier compliance posture to the regulator - Nuvei, Solidgate, Worldpay or Paysafe fit that brief.
+Operators in MGA-licensed markets need a PSP that can prove its supplier compliance posture to the regulator.
+Nuvei, Worldpay or Paysafe fit that brief.
 Flutterwave operates as a general-purpose payment institution under CBN, NDPR and FCA-equivalent frameworks, not as a gambling-credentialed supplier.

-Operators primarily targeting Europe or North America.
+• Operators primarily targeting Europe or North America.
 Operators primarily targeting Western Europe or North America card flows.
-International card rates jumped from 3.8% to 4.8% in November 2024 - Flutterwave attributed it to Visa/Mastercard interchange increases but the result is uncompetitive pricing for non-African card volume.
-Solidgate publishes interchange-plus rates in the 0.3-0.8% + acquiring range for European/UK card flows.
-Worldpay, Adyen and Nuvei all undercut Flutterwave on international card processing.
+International card rates jumped from 3.8% to 4.8% in November 2024.
+Flutterwave attributed it to Visa/Mastercard interchange increases, which leaves the rate uncompetitive for non-African card volume.
+Worldpay, Adyen and Nuvei all undercut Flutterwave on international card processing through negotiated enterprise rates in the 1.5-2.5% range for Western markets.
 There's no operational reason to route Western card volume through Flutterwave.

 Geographic Coverage